Cranford High School

-Cranford High School is a four-year public high school serving students in ninth through twelfth grades, located in Cranford, in Union County, New Jersey, United States, and operating as the lone secondary school of the Cranford Township Public Schools.
+Cranford High School is a four-year public high school serving students in ninth through twelfth grades, located in Cranford, in Union County, in the U.S. state of New Jersey, and operating as the lone secondary school of the Cranford Township Public Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1929.

-As of the 2021–22 school year, the school had an enrollment of 1,107 students and 97.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
-There were 13 students (1.2% of enrollment) eligible for free lunch and 4 (0.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,081 students and 99.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
+There were 13 students (1.2% of enrollment) eligible for free lunch and 3 (0.3% of students) eligible for reduced-cost lunch.

-The student population consists primarily of students who attended junior high school at either Orange Avenue School or Hillside Avenue School within the Cranford Township Public Schools or went to Saint Michael's School.
-The school is home to championship sports teams, a competitive academic program, and a large number of clubs.

 History

-It was founded in 1902, the present building was built in 1937, and classes began in January 1938.
-For several decades, the school was actually a six-year school, housing students from seventh grade to twelfth grade.
-In the 1970s, while the school was undergoing renovations, it was a two-year school for students in eleventh grade and twelfth grade.
-In 1973, the school completed the additions, and it returned to its status as a four-year school in 1979.
+The school was initially founded in 1902 at Grant School and was relocated to Cleveland School in 1914.
+With Cleveland School operating more than 20% above capacity, plans were offered in 1932 to construct a standalone high school for $568,000, but the plans did not receive support from voters.

+Construction of the current building began in 1937, with the school opening for grades 7–12 in January 1938.